 The department coordinates the majors of management, marketing, organizational administration and international business.
 Majors from this department are prepared for entry-level management positions in both profit and not-for-profit organizations.
-Students selecting to major in Management concentrate in one of three options: Entrepreneurship, Human Resource Management and Management.
-Students choosing to major in Marketing concentrate in either Marketing Management or Integrated Marketing Communications.
+Students selecting to major in Management concentrate in one of three options: Entrepreneurship, Human Resource Management or Management.
+Students choosing to major in Marketing concentrate in one of three options: Marketing Management, Integrated Marketing Communications or Sales Management.
 The Marketing Management option encompasses the breadth and diversity of marketing management activities.
-The option in Integrated Marketing Communications focuses on the management of developing effective integrated marketing communication strategies including techniques in advertising, professional selling, promotions. publicity and direct marketing.
+The option in Integrated Marketing Communications focuses on the management of developing effective integrated marketing communication strategies including techniques in advertising, professional selling, promotions, publicity and direct marketing.
+Sales Management involves leading and managing the personal selling efforts of an organization.